mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 1. Add the new flag to the feature flag struct located in `model/feature_flags.go`.
 2. Set a default value in the `SetDefaults` function in the same file.
 3. Use the feature flag in code as you would use a regular configuration setting.
-In tests, manipulate the configuration value to test value changes, such as activation and deactivation, of the feature flag.
+In tests, manipulate the configuration value to test value changes, such as activation and deactivation of the feature flag.
 4. Code may be merged regardless of setup in the management system.
 In this case it will always take the default value supplied in the `SetDefaults` function.
 5. Create a removal ticket for the feature flag.
 All feature flags should be removed as soon as they have been verified by Cloud.
 The ticket should encompass removal of the supporting code and archiving in the management system.